CPFL/Autoware-Manuals/en/Autoware_UsersManual_v1.1.md

 	my_motion_planning.launch \# Path following
 	```

-5. If you want to generate launch files to other directories
+5. *If you want to generate launch files to other directories*.
 If you want to generate launch files in other directories, specify the path as an argument for launching the script.
 Example:　if you put the data in `~/.autoware/data/quick_start/ROSBAG_sample/`

 ### Runtime Manager Launching

 1. Runtime Manager can be launched by double-clicking `Autoware/ros/run` in ROS PC.
 Alternatively, it can be launched by `./run` on a terminal.
 The run file contains shell scripts.
 Starting run, two terminals are launched.
 The one is for roscore, the other is for the output of runtime manager.

 2. Enter login password and press \[OK\] on the displayed password dialog.